Hamilton Halton Construction Association Ontario Architecture

 Regency Cottages in Ontario --- Odessa--- Dundas--- Bowmanville-- Simcoe-- Sophiasburgh

-Cobourg-- Erindale---- Waterdown---- Oakville ----
+Consecon-- Erindale---- Waterdown---- Oakville ---- Paris------ Woodstock

-Regency High Style in Ontario --- Hamilton---
+Regency High Style in Ontario --- Hamilton-------Woodlawn Inn Cobourg ----- Cobourg Villa

 Origins

 King George IV's regency as Prince of Wales (1811-20) was the beginning of the Regency Style in British architecture and furniture.
-George IV was born into the strict family setting of the Hanovers, his father George II being a Parsimonious and just king, at least while he was in full control of his senses.
+George IV was born into the strict family setting of the Hanovers, his father George III being a Parsimonious and just king, at least while he was in full control of his senses.
 George IV was quite the opposite.
 He was handsome, talented, and extravagant even as a child.
 Bishop Richard Hurd, his tutor, is quoted as saying he would be "either the most polished gentleman or the most accomplished blackguard in Europe -- possibly both".
 It turns out he was both.

 Known during his lifetime as the 'Prince of Pleasure', George IV depleted the royal coffers and left Britain with a huge debt and a disgust for the Georgian monarchy.
 His spending was lavish and generous, His habits were overindulgent.
 His taste was ebullient and exotic.
 The Regency style reflects his exuberant and colourful nature.
-Both Thackeray and Preistly have provided interesting biographies that set the stage for an understanding of this style.
+Both Thackeray and Priestly have provided interesting biographies that set the stage for an understanding of this style.

 Regency Architecture